Keira Walsh: 2019–22: World Cup 2019, struggles and cementing role

+2022–23: Euro 2022, World Cup 2023 and recognition

 In June 2022, Walsh was named to the England squad for the UEFA Women's Euro 2022 in July, which they won.
-As part of the marketing in the run-up to the tournament, an image of Walsh was projected on the facade of the National Gallery.
-She started every match and played all but five minutes, showing "classic understated dominance" throughout the tournament and being key to England reaching the final against Germany.
-In anticipation of the final it was reported that the outcome of the match could come down to whether Walsh or her contrasting counterpart Lena Oberdorf outperformed the other.
-England won 2–1, with Walsh providing the lauded pass for England's first goal scored by Ella Toone in the sixty-second minute; The New York Times covered the match by saying it "was Walsh's game".
+Though ill to the point of requiring a nebuliser before the opening game, Walsh started every match, playing all but five minutes.
+She showed what Liew described as "classic understated dominance" and was key throughout the tournament, including mounting England's comeback quarter-final win over Spain.
+In anticipation of the final against Germany it was reported that the outcome of the match could come down to whether Walsh or her contrasting counterpart Lena Oberdorf outperformed the other.
+England won 2–1, with Walsh providing the lauded pass for England's first goal scored by Ella Toone in the 62nd minute; The New York Times covered the match by saying it "was Walsh's game".
 She was named player of the match and was subsequently included in the Team of the Tournament.
+Considered instrumental in England's victory, and described in the media as the unsung hero of the tournament and her team, other players and the media reacted with surprise when Walsh did not receive a nomination for the Ballon d'Or Féminin in August 2022.